OctopusDeploy/docs/docs/projects/version-control/converting/index.md

 ![configuring version control](configure-version-control.png)

 Your project is now configured with Version Control.
-You can see this change reflected on the left navigation of page, where you can change branches.
+You can see this change reflected on the left navigation of the page, where you can change branches.
 You can also confirm this in your Git repository.
 The `.octopus` directory will now be created, and it should contain the following files:

 - _deployment_process.ocl_
 - _deployment_settings.ocl_